 About Us

-The charity was established in 2009 to support French speaking asylum seekers and refugees living in the Greater Manchester especially in Salford.
-The charity now has a wider remit of helping the local community in Salford and surrounding areas such as Cheetwood, Cheetham Hill.
+The charity was established in 2009 to support French speaking asylum seekers and refugees living in the Greater Manchester (Salford Branch and Gorton Branch ).
+The charity now focuses on information, advice, advocacy and emotional wellbeing.

 We run community activities that are preventative as well as early intervention which allow the community to make informed choices and improve their quality of life.